sg-crest A Singapore Government Agency Website

 Highlights of the session included:

-• Senior Consultant of Sage Mediation Ms Low Lih Jeng (a former district judge) sharing about maintaining neutrality and good ethical conduct during mediation, and how to spot red flags and navigate grey areas while upholding the duty of a peacemaker.
+• Senior consultant of Sage Mediation Ms Low Lih Jeng (a former district judge) sharing about maintaining neutrality and good ethical conduct during mediation, and how to spot red flags and navigate grey areas while upholding the duty of a peacemaker.

 • Case scenarios were also shared during the presentation and many court volunteer mediators actively shared their views on fairness and impartiality.